Mayonnaisu/manga-image-translator/README.md

 > This updater will replace the old files with the newer ones, so make sure that you back up the files you want to keep first.
 For more info, see [here](https://github.com/Mayonnaisu/manga-image-translator/tree/main/my_tools?tab=readme-ov-file#update).

 1. Download `MIT-updater.ps1`.
+	> only if there is a newer version.
 2. Move it to your `manga-image-translator-main` folder.
 3. Right click on it > Run with PowerShell.
 4. Wait until you get ${{\color{lightgreen}{\textsf{UPDATE COMPLETED!}}}}\$ message.